 Later he bought a Canon SLR camera with a 50mm lens like this, and a 300mm telephoto lens.
 An FT QL like this one.
 He used Agfa slide film.
 Had to be Agfa, not Kodak!
 Agfa had ‘better greens and blues.’

 Once I heard Dad had been present when I won a 100m race at the town’s President Brand Park athletic track.
 I didn’t know he was there – found out later that he had been taking photos.
 At the finish, in my lunge for the tape, I fell and somersaulted, skidding on my back.
 I won or tied for first – not sure which, but one of the two.
 Never did see a photo of that finish – !?
+Had two roasties on my back for a while.

 This is a rambling post cos it started with an email thread that began with gardens and then moved on to sport – swimming and athletics, and lots of old school pals’ names.
 The gardens were Mariette van Wyk Greyling’s Cape garden with a pin-tailed whydah at her garden feeder; and mine with KwaZulu Natal meadows rather then lawns.